rat10/nng/querying.md

 ### querying with context
-  to return results with context (for each result the graph it was found in)
+  In order to return results with context (for each result, the graph it was found in)
-    eg `:G1 :Car` instead of just `:Car` one has to retain the name of the source graph from which a matched graph pattern originates that requires the target graph to become a QUAD graph
+    eg `:G1 :Car` instead of just `:Car`
+  BGP statement patterns must provide means to retain the name of the source graph from which a matched statement originates. that requires the elments of the target graph which constitute QUADs must be avaiable in the BGP.
+  A GRAPH form provides aspect of this, but its expressiveness is limited.

 ## inherited annotations

-how to query inherited annotations on nested graphs?
+It should be possible to query inherited annotations from nested graphs.

 -->